-Use appropriate dilution ratios
+Tip #1: Use appropriate dilution ratios for acid stain finishes

 It is imperative to realize that all acid stain is sold condensed.
 It almost always requires dilution with water to create a more workable stain consistency.
 The darker the stain color, the more dilution required.
 Too much water and the chemical reaction will become compromised.
 Too little water and your project will look similar to the one in the pizzeria.

 The necessary blend of water and stain is subjective.
 It could be a 1:1 blend or it could be three parts water for every one part stain.
 Remember, each concrete canvas is different, so the ratio of water to stain will be too.